 THE PLASTIC PROBLEM

 We recently made the decision to switch our Belu water from glass bottles to plastic ones in support of our carbon neutral ambitions.
-Plastic bottles produce roughly three times less carbon emissions than a glass bottle, and Belu make their bottles from at least 50% recycled plastic.
+Plastic bottles produce roughly three times less carbon emissions than a glass bottle, and Belu make their bottles from 100% recycled plastic.

 As long as it is disposed of effectively, these plastic bottles can be recycled and turned into something new.